THE PHILIPPINES

 Video taken: October 2025

-Apo Island Dive Sites
+Apo Island and dauin Dive Sites

 Apo Island, about 7 km off Dauin, has been a marine sanctuary since 1982 — A pioneer of community-led reef protection, now famous for its crystal waters, vibrant corals, and resident turtles.